A comprehensive guide to winning real money playing slot machines online in the United States.

 Also, make sure the slot you’re playing is actually entertaining.
 Things like the game’s soundtrack, motif, backdrop, and animations all have a significant impact on your enjoyment of the game.
 Even a serious losing streak becomes somewhat tolerable when you’re enjoying the action.

-There are no betting systems that work for slots.
+There are no betting systems that work when you play real money slots.
 Each spin at a reputable casino is completely random.
-The systems that are advertised as “surefire” are either based on gambler’s fallacy, or they fail to take certain facts into account.
+The systems that are advertised as “surefire” are either based on the gambler’s fallacy, or they fail to take certain facts into account.
 Take the Martingale system for example – yes, you can’t lose with an unlimited bankroll, but since every bankroll is limited, it’ll end up propelling you to defeat, much like any other system that’s based on betting progression.

 The only smart way to play is to pick a slot that’s suited to your bankroll and to limit the number of spins in order to minimize the grind.

-This is probably the most important piece of slots advice we can give.
-If you’ve managed to beat the odds and you’ve scored a massive payout, leave the game and cash-out, unless you haven’t finished playing through your bonus or you’re playing for entertainment only.
+This is probably the most important piece of online casino slots advice we can give.
+If you’ve managed to beat the odds and you’ve scored a massive payout, leave the game and cash out, unless you haven’t finished playing through your bonus or you’re playing for entertainment only.
 Don’t let the adrenaline rush resulting from winning get to your head.
 You’ve already beaten the game, and this can’t go on forever.

 This way you’ll get a good feel for the design and behavior of the game while making sure it’s not bug-ridden or too boring to be worth your money.

-A: Yes, but the odds aren’t in your favor.
-Slot games tend to have a low return-to-player rate, especially compared to the most player-friendly variations of video poker, blackjack, and roulette, some of which have a return of over 99.5%.
+A: Yes, players win real money playing online slot games every day.
+But, just like in Vegas, the odds aren’t in your favor.
+Online slot games tend to have a low return-to-player rate, especially compared to the most player-friendly variations of video poker, blackjack, and roulette, some of which have a return of over 99.5%.

-The best way to increase your odds of turning a profit is to decrease the number of spins and hope that the high variance will act in your favor.
-In this sense, slots are the opposite of skill-based multiplayer poker.
-Instead of making profitable EV-positive decisions and hoping you’ll win money in the long run despite the volatility, you’re consciously betting your money on an EV-negative game and hoping that the high volatility will allow you to beat the game.
+The best way to increase your odds of turning a profit when playing real money slots is to decrease the number of spins and hope that the high variance will act in your favor.
+In this sense, real money slots are the opposite of skill-based multiplayer poker.
+Instead of making profitable EV-positive decisions and hoping you’ll win money in the long-run despite the volatility, you’re consciously betting your money on an EV-negative game and hoping that the high volatility will allow you to beat the game.

-For more information on this, please refer to the “how to beat slots machines” section earlier in this article.
+For more information on this, please refer to the “how to beat slot machines” section earlier in this article.

-A: Finding a slot game that allows you to adjust the size of your bets to the size of your bankroll is more important than finding the highest-RTP game in the casino.
-You should also focus your attention on games that provide the best odds of winning on any given spin.
+A: Finding the best real money slots is a challenge because the payback percentage of a particular slot game can vary based on the casino.
+One of the best things you can do is play slot games that allow you to adjust the size of your bets to the size of your bankroll, which is more important than finding the highest-RTP game at a certain online slots casino.
+You should also focus your attention on slot games that provide the best odds of winning on any given spin.

 Please read the “how to beat slots machines” section above for significantly more information on this topic.